BeginnerHimanshu/Rock-Paper-scissor-game/README.md

 In this game, you can:

-Challenge yourself against a friend or the computer
+Challenge yourself against the computer

 Test your strategic thinking and quick decision-making